pallets/jinja/docs/faq.rst

 testsuite show that Jinja2 has a similar performance to `Mako`_ and is between 10 and 20 times faster than Django's template engine or Genshi.
 These numbers should be taken with tons of salt as the benchmarks that took these numbers only test a few performance related situations such as looping.
-They are not a good indicator for the templates used in the average application.
-Additionally you should keep in mind that for most web applications templates are clearly not the bottleneck.
+Generally speaking the performance of a template engine doesn't matter much as the usual bottleneck in a web application is either the database or the application code.

 .. _Mako: http://www.makotemplates.org/